Buick Encore

 The Buick Encore is a subcompact crossover SUV built by General Motors from 2012 to 2022.
-It is subcompact crossover SUV marketed by Buick and its fourth SUV overall after the Rendezvous, Rainier, and Enclave.
+It is a subcompact crossover SUV marketed by Buick and its fourth SUV overall after the Rendezvous, Rainier, and Enclave.

 The "Encore" designation was previously used by American Motors Corporation (AMC) for the subcompact two and four-door hatchback variants of the U.S.-built front-wheel drive Renault Alliance from 1984 to 1987.

 First generation (2013)

 The first-generation Encore is a restyled first-generation Chevrolet Trax, and shares the same styling with the European Opel/Vauxhall Mokka.
 It debuted at the 2012 North American International Auto Show in Detroit on January 10, 2012, and went on sale at the end of 2012.
 The North American Encore is assembled at the GM Korea plant in Bupyeong, South Korea alongside the Trax.
 The Chinese market Encore is assembled in Shandong.

 The 2013, 2014 and 2015 Encore in the U.S. was offered in Base, Convenience, Leather, and Premium level models with the A14NET 1.4-liter inline-four multi-port fuel injected (MFI) VVT turbo gasoline engine rated at 128 hp @ 4900 rpm coupled to a 6-speed automatic transmission.
 It was available in front-wheel drive (FWD) and all-wheel drive (AWD) versions.

 For 2016, a new Sport Touring second tier model was added which included an 18-inch alloy wheels with midnight silver finish, rear spoiler, body-color door handles, remote start, fog lights, and a new more powerful B14XFT Ecotec inline four-cylinder direct fuel injection VVT engine rated at 153 hp @ 5600 rpm in Encore marketing materials.
 However, Opel in Europe rates the engine for the Mokka at 150 hp @ 4900–6000 rpm.

 The Ecotec direct-injection engine package includes Stop/Start technology to improve fuel economy and was made available as an option on all but the base model for 2017 and 2018.
 In 2017, the model levels became Base, Preferred, Sport Touring, Preferred II, Essence, and Premium.